cleesmith/NiceGUI-primer/README.md

 ---

-## 4. Scrape using the list of scrapable urls into a text file
+## 4. Scrape using the list of urls into a text file
 	> also uses Playwright with Chromium option

 	```sh